 - Special cohort: MEd with a focus on Urban Indigenous Education

-- Master of Leadership and Community Engagement (MLCE) - NEW in Summer 2017
+- Master of Leadership and Community Engagement (MLCE)

 - Doctor of Philosophy (PhD)

 Graduate Diplomas offer students the opportunity to explore a topic of interest in education.
 They can be taken concurrently with a Master of Education (MEd) or Doctorate (PhD), or taken as a stand-alone non-degree program.
 The diploma can supplement the learning in a graduate degree program or provide individuals with knowledge in a subject area and the opportunity to develop academic skills in writing and research.

 Graduate Diplomas offered in Education include:

 - Education in Urban Environments